-- Don’t get stuck on recreating what you see on the screen.
+- Don’t get stuck recreating what you see on the screen.
 Instead, let your own style show through!
 The best 3D printing pen ideas are those that come from your creative spirit.

 - It is possible to recycle your discarded 3D printed projects to regain the filament.
-However, the process is not necessarily a simple one if you only 3D print as a hobby.
+However, the process is not necessarily simple if you only 3D print as a hobby.
 But if you know of a serious 3D printing enthusiast, consider donating your scraps.

 Like anything else creative, 3D printing pen ideas flourish when many minds are present.
 Consider throwing your own 3D printing pen party to help your friends and their families experience the joys of 3D printing.

 When you use your 3D pen, the plastic filament in the pen is fed through until it melts and comes out of the pen nozzle.
 The temperature will vary depending on the materials used to create the filament.
 During extrusion, the 3D pen plastics do melt quickly and solidify.

 Most 3D pens will print in PLA plastic, ABS plastic, and/or PCL filament.
 Always check the size of filament your specific 3D pen uses.

 Most will use 1.75mm filament for drawing, but some manufacturers use a larger filament.
 For example, 3Doodler filament is 3mm.